opencoweb/coweb/docs/python/bots.rst

       A bot delegate calls this method to send a private response to an application that previously sent it a request.

-      :param str replyToken: Token from :meth:`on_request`
+      :param str replyToken: Token from :meth:`Delegate.on_request`
       :param dict data: Data to send privately as a response to the original request
       :rtype: None